 Power on by Ring/LAN - An input signal on the serial Ring Indicator (RI) line in other words, an incoming call on the modem (either external modem or internal modem card) power on the system.
-Refer to "Wake-on-Ring Function" in the Installation Guide for more information.
+Refer to "Wake-on-Ring Function" on page 23 for more information.
 With a LAN card installed, the Wake-up On LAN function allows the network to wake up a Soft Power Down (Soft-Off) PC.
-Refer to "Wake-up On LAN Connector" in the Installation Guide for more information.
+Refer to "Wake-up On LAN Connector" on page 22 for more information.